undp/open-un/README.md

 ### Data

-Currently, Open-UN culls data from two UN organizations that publish aid activities with recorded locations - UNDP and UNOPS.
+Currently, OpenUN culls data from two UN organizations that publish aid activities with recorded locations - UNDP and UNOPS.
 As more and more organizations improve on their data quality and start to publish granular activity locations, the site can grow to accommodate more datasets.

 ### Site Specs